 - Workplace accidents

-- Medical malpractice claims, including those involving a wrongful death
+- Medical malpractice claims, including those involving a wrongful death claim

-What Are Common Injuries in a Personal Injury Case?
+What are Common Injuries in a Personal Injury Case?

 Some of the most common injuries suffered in accidents include: